Chervil: Name

 The name chervil is from Anglo-Norman, from Latin chaerephylla or choerephyllum, meaning "leaves of joy"; the Latin is formed, as from an Ancient Greek word χαιρέφυλλον (chairephyllon).

-Biology

-A member of the Apiaceae, chervil is native to the Caucasus but was spread by the Romans through most of Europe, where it is now naturalised.
-It is also grown frequently in the United States, where it sometimes escapes cultivation.
-Such escape can be recognized, however, as garden chervil is distinguished from all other Anthriscus species growing in North America (i.e., A. caucalis and A. sylvestris) by its having lanceolate-linear bracteoles and a fruit with a relatively long beak.
+Description

 The plants grow to 40–70 cm, with tripinnate leaves that may be curly.
 The small white flowers form small umbels, 2.5–5 cm across.
 The fruit is about 1 cm long, oblong-ovoid with a slender, ridged beak.

+Distribution and habitat

+A member of the Apiaceae, the native distribution of chervil is uncertain due to its long history of cultivation, particularly by the Romans; the New Oxford Book of Food Plants limits its native range to the Caucasus, while the Plants of the World Online cites it with a wider native range across central and southeastern Europe and southwestern Asia from Switzerland in the west, to Iran in the east.
+It is now naturalised through most of Europe and North Africa.
+It is also introduced and frequently grown in North America, where it is now naturalised in many areas.
+These escapes differ from other Anthriscus species growing in North America (A. caucalis and A. sylvestris) by having lanceolate-linear bracteoles and a fruit with a relatively long beak.